Supervisors & Clients

 Deputy Director, Europe and Central Asia, Human Rights Watch.

-James Ron stepped in to research the situation for civilians during the second war in Chechnya, in the Russian Federation.
+Jim stepped in to research the situation for civilians during the second war in Chechnya, in the Russian Federation.
 This was during the very early phases of the armed conflict, in 1999, before it received widespread attention, before most human rights groups and foreign journalist were traveling there, at a time when certain aspects of the armed conflict itself were still inchoate.
-He very quickly and capably mapped out how to get himself and another HRW colleague close to the conflict as safely possible and interview civilians.
+He very quickly and capably mapped out how to get himself and another HRW colleague close to the conflict as safely as possible and interview civilians.

-James established a strong relationship of trust both interviewees and HRW's Russia-based colleagues.
+James established a strong relationship of trust with both interviewees and HRW's Russia-based colleagues.
 With the civilians he interviewed, he worked with tremendous empathy.
 He quickly and with great integrity conveyed information, accurately outlining the problems fleeing civilians were facing and constructing from disparate information a cohesive picture of the situation inside Chechnya.

 Eric Goldstein, MA